Chixpy/ETKRes-MSDOS/README.md

 All images in .png format at original resolution... if it is 4:3 (320x240; 640x480; 800x600; 1024x768; 512x384; etc.)

 **TO DO**: Take a decision about resolutions wich are not 4:3 (320x200; 640x350; etc).
 In MSDOS era, screens were 4:3.
-So pixels were not squares; 5x6 rectangle make a square in 320x200/640x400/1280x800; 35x48 in 640x350 (11x8 and 37x27 are valid approximations).
+So pixels were not squares; 5x6 rectangle make a square in 320x200/640x400/1280x800; 35x48 in 640x350 (8x11 is a valid approximation).
 In the other hand some games seem to be aware of this; and in the worse case have mixed aspect relations it its elements.

 ### Front, Back, Spine, Manual, Media, Maps, Reviews, Ads, Other